Friday, May 29, 2015

 So, I'd have to figure some of you, my loyal readers, are also Dungeons and Dragons players.
 I've played D&D on and off since high school, and have been part of a regular Thursday game group for years now, playing various RPGs and board games.
 And while there are plenty of fantasy comics, I can't think of many that really capture the spirit of the D&D campaign.
 Even the D&D comics seem to be more idealized versions of what a campaign is/should be.
 But Image Comics has come to the rescue with Rat Queens, a fantasy series written by Kurtis J. Wiebe that captures all the fun, action, and completely bawdy humor of a great RPG campaign.

 The core conceit of Rat Queens is pretty simple: a party of four female adventurer/mercenaries go out and have mercenary adventures.
 But what makes the book phenomenal are the personalities, the world building, and the completely off the wall sense of humor.
-The book has picked up a dedicated female fan base for its strong characterization of female characters and treatment of them.
+The comic has picked up a dedicated female fan base for its strong characterization of female characters and treatment of them.
 But it reaches a wide audience by being a crazy fantasy comic with a ton of action, character, and charm.

 Each of the four Rat Queens (which is the name of their team/guild/party, not an indication of any affinity to rats) is of a distinct fantasy race and class.
-The closest thing they have to the group of chaotic characters has to a leader is Hannah, who is an Elf necromancer.
+The closest thing the group of chaotic characters has to a leader is Hannah, who is an Elf necromancer.
 Violet is a warrior Dwarf, although she shaves her beard to stand against the old dwarf order.
 Dee is a human cleric of a tentacled dark god, N'Rygoth, although at the beginning of the series is an agnostic, unsure of where her magic comes from and doubting the existence of the god of her parents.
 And Betty is a Smidgen, this world's answer to the halfling or hobbit, who is a rogue with a knack for mixing drinks and taking all sorts of mind altering substances.

 The first issue of Rat Queens opens in the town of Palisade, where the ladies live, and the first time we see them, they're standing among a group of vanquished foes... after a bar fight.
 And the mayor and the people of the city are very much not happy with this.
 I love the fact that this is an issue.
 So much high and low fantasy ignore the ramifications of the heroes rolling into town, but it's a major plot point here.
 Sure the Queens kill monsters, but they also get really drunk and cause a ton a havoc when in between jobs.
 After getting locked up for all the destruction, along with the other adventurers in the city who they were fighting, the Queens are given an assignment to get out of jail.
 So we get an inciting incident and a convenient way to meet the rivals and supporting characters, including the local captain of the guard, Sawyer, who shares a will they/won't they chemistry with Hannah.
 The other adventurers include groups called the Four Daves (four adventurers named Dave), and the Peaches, who are shinier looking then the Rat Queens, and are led by Tizzie, who was friends with Hannah at one point before a falling out that has yet to be explained.